med4it/ur-fe-challenge/README.md

 # ur-fe-challenge

-A ReactJS solution for the United Remote FrontEnd Code Challenge.
+A ReactJS solution for the UR FrontEnd Code Challenge.

 ## Idea of the App